 Positive Reinforcement

-Do Not Over Spoil
+Do Not Over Spoil Your Toddler

 Now, this crosses over to positive reinforcement somewhat.
-If your child obeys something don’t over reward them because they won’t really respect what you tell them, they’ll just want the reward.
+If your toddler obeys something don't over-reward them because they won't really respect what you tell them, they'll just want the reward.
 Another form of this is simply buying your children things for no reason.
-Don’t get me wrong every parent likes to spoil their child once in a while, but over spoiling is not good.
-Buying your child a thousand toys won’t do anything other than make your child covet toys more and hurt your pocketbook.
+Don't get me wrong every parent likes to spoil their child once in a while, but over spoiling is not good.
+Buying your child a thousand toys won't do anything other than make your child covet toys more and hurt your pocketbook.
 Spoiling is okay, just keep it to a minimum.

 Some great Tips you have shared here and sometime more mothers of toddlers need to take notice of…………